patsikasKonstantinos/arisNews/README.md

 # Aris News

-Aris News publishes news concerning the Aris team in both Football and Basketball.
+Aris News is an app that publishes news concerning the Aris team, both in Football and Basketball.